What am I growing inside my Vegepod?

 In its new location, my Vegepod is screened by tall, evergreen planting on two sides and by a combination of buildings and plants on the other two sides.
 There isn’t much room around my Vegepod, so it is protected from the worst of the weather.

 As my Vegepod is now positioned in a very shaded site, the growing conditions tend to be a little cooler away from the sunshine.
-This is beneficial for growing salads and other leafy vegetables that often prefer cooler growing conditions.
+This is beneficial for growing salads and other leafy vegetables that tend to favour comfortable growing conditions without high temperatures.

 What can you grow inside a Vegepod in shade?

 Salads are so wonderful to grow.
 Freshly picked salad leaves taste wonderful!
 Growing your own salads is one way to avoid purchasing single use plastics.
-Whether you have a Vegepod or you just have a few containers, growing salads is something I’d encourage you to try!
+Whether you have a Vegepod, a raised bed, or you just have a few containers, growing salads is something I’d encourage you to try!